LoSealL/VideoSuperResolution/README.md

 10. [**DNCNN**](http://ieeexplore.ieee.org/document/7839189/) (*This is for denoise*) *https://github.com/cszn/DnCNN*
 11. [**SRMD**](https://arxiv.org/abs/1712.06116) *https://github.com/cszn/SRMD*
 12. [**DCSCN**](https://arxiv.org/abs/1707.05425) *https://github.com/jiny2001/dcscn-super-resolution*

-13. TBD...
+All these models are implemented in **ONE** framework.

 ## VSR package
-This package offers a training and data processing framework based on TF.
+This package offers a training and data processing framework based on [TF](https://www.tensorflow.org).
 What I made is a simple, easy-to-use framework without lots of encapulations and abstractions.
 Moreover, VSR can handle raw NV12/YUV as well as a sequence of images as inputs.